truefoundry/infra-charts/charts/tfy-gpu-operator/README.md

 | `gcp-gke-standard-dcgm-exporter.extraVolumeMounts[0].name`      | Name for the additional volume mounts for the DCGM Exporter.         | `dev`                                                                                                           |
 | `gcp-gke-standard-dcgm-exporter.extraVolumeMounts[0].mountPath` | Mount Path for the additional volume mounts for the DCGM Exporter.   | `/dev`                                                                                                          |

 ### azure-aks-dcgm-exporter Configuration for the Azure AKS DCGM Exporter.
+This section will only be used when clusterType.azureAks is set to true.

 | Name                                                     | Description                                                           | Value                                                                  |
 | -------------------------------------------------------- | --------------------------------------------------------------------- | ---------------------------------------------------------------------- |